plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 Google owns the browser with the largest market share and the only major browser that still allows third-party cookies out of the box.
 Google is also the largest advertising company and the largest seller of online advertising.

-Without third-party cookies, Google still gets all the data as they own the platforms while everyone else in the ecosystem only get the cohorts that Google sends them.
+Without third-party cookies, Google still gets all the data as they own the platforms while everyone else in the ecosystem only gets the cohorts that Google sends them.

 The Competition and Markets Authority in the UK [has opened an investigation into FLoC](https://www.gov.uk/government/news/cma-to-investigate-google-s-privacy-sandbox-browser-changes) to assess whether it could cause "advertising spend to become even more concentrated on Google's ecosystem at the expense of its competitors".